jobovy/gaia_tools/README.rst

 `Gaia Archive database <https://gea.esac.esa.int/archive/>`__.
 Some tools to help with this are located in ``gaia_tools.query``.

-The only function current in this module is ``query.query``, which can be used to send a query either to the central Gaia Archive or to a local Postgres copy of the database.
+The only function currently in this module is ``query.query``, which can be used to send a query either to the central Gaia Archive or to a local Postgres copy of the database.
 When using a local copy of the database, the main Gaia table is best named ``gaiadr2_gaia_source`` (for ``gaiadr2.gaia_source`` on the Gaia Archive) and similarly